Why Startups Should Adopt AI?

 Experts note that AI lets teams work faster and smarter; startups using AI report much higher revenue per employee.

-In practice, AI often yields higher ROI: one study found 83% of AI-adopting founders saw significantly higher returns than with old methods.
+This means less spending on manual labor and more output from every team member.
+In fact, one study found 83% of AI-adopting founders saw significantly higher returns than with old methods.
 Overall, AI-driven automation helps startups do more with less – a vital edge when resources are tight.

 Data-Driven Decision Making